Initiative for social resilience research

 Helle Rydström, Department of Gender Studies

-Since the beginning of this year, the faculty is funding two doctoral positions in social resilience within Lund University’s sustainability initative Agenda 2030 Graduate School.
+The faculty is funding doctoral positions in social resilience within Lund University’s sustainability initiative, Agenda 2030 Graduate School.

 - Juan Antonio Samper at LUCSUS: